What Is a Limited Liability Company?

 Form 11–C, Occupational Tax and Registration Return for Wagering

 Form 8849, Claim for Refund of Excise Taxes

 For the purposes of determining certain exceptions from employment tax because of the familial relationship or religious affiliation of the employer and employee, the owner of the LLC is considered the employer.
 Additionally, the owner of the entity is subject to the withholding requirements imposed by section 3406 (backup withholding).

 LLC is a disregarded entity owned by Irene.
 LLC has three employees (Kent, Patricia, and Tex) and pays wages.
 LLC is treated as an entity separate from its owner for purposes of employment taxes.
 For the wages paid to Kent, Patricia, and Tex, LLC is liable for income tax withholding, Federal Insurance Contributions Act (FICA) taxes, and Federal Unemployment Tax Act (FUTA) taxes.
 In addition, LLC must file under its name and EIN the applicable employment tax returns; make timely employment tax deposits; and file with the Social Security Administration and furnish to LLC's employees (Kent, Patricia, and Tex) Forms W-2, Wage and Tax Statement.
 Irene is self-employed for purposes of the self-employment tax.
 Thus, Irene is subject to self-employment tax on her net earnings from self-employment with respect to LLC's activities.
 Irene isn't an employee of LLC for purposes of employment taxes.
-Because LLC is treated as a sole proprietorship of Irene for income tax purposes, Irene must report the income and expenses from LLC on her Schedule C. Irene will figure the tax due on her net earnings from self-employment on Schedule SE.
-Irene can also deduct one-half of her self-employment tax on line 27 of her Form 1040.
+Because LLC is treated as a sole proprietorship of Irene for income tax purposes, Irene must report the income and expenses from LLC on her Schedule C. Irene can also figure her self-employment tax and any deduction for self-employment tax on Schedule SE (Form 1040 or 1040-SR).

 Taxpayer identification number.